MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/upload-organizational-data-1st.md

    ![Map data fields](../images/wpa/setup/05-map-data-fields.png)

 This page includes tables for System default fields and Custom fields for mapping the data for the upload file.
+These field types are described in the following sections.

 ### System default fields table